Don’t Get a Back Scan Until You Read This!

 Are Scans Useful at All?

-While it is important to note that medical imaging clearly does have a role to play in aiding diagnosis and management of certain types of problems, it is equally as important to make sure we are using scan in the most sensible and appropriate way.
+While it is important to note that medical imaging clearly does have a role to play in aiding diagnosis and management of certain types of problems, it is equally as important to make sure we are using scan results in the most sensible and appropriate way.
 Essentially, it is not prudent to use a scan alone to guide a patient’s diagnosis and management.
 It is more useful scans be used in combination with a thorough clinical assessment, to ensure consistency between the findings.

 The Role of Clinical Examinations